-During the year, the Board monitored the decline in the Company's share price which, in its view, was associated with activity from an activist short seller and subsequent press coverage, the content of which the Board continues to believe to be baseless, incorrect and/or misleading.
-In response to the decline in the share price, the Board agreed the implementation of a share buyback programme under certain parameters, which is being operated by the Company's joint brokers.
-The impact of share buybacks continue to enhance IFRS NAV per share by 0.26p at 31 March 2022.
+During the year, the Board monitored the decline in the Company's share price and in response, the Board agreed the implementation of a share buyback programme under certain parameters, which is being operated by the Company's Joint Brokers.

-Further information on the Company's buyback programme can be found on page 59.
+Further information on the Company's buyback programme can be found on page 50.